USS Achelous: Service history

 Achelous held shakedown in Chesapeake Bay, stopped at Norfolk, Virginia, on 22 April, to take on supplies on 28 April, and sailed the same day with a convoy bound for North Africa.
 She paused in Bermuda from 2–9 May, and arrived in Oran, Algeria on 26 May.

 Achelous moved to Bizerte, Tunisia, on 1 June, and remained there until 14 July, providing varied services to landing craft.
 Following the Allied invasion of Sicily, Achelous moored at Licata, Sicily from 15 July – 4 August, to perform repair work.
-She returned to Bizerte, on 15 August, and for the next three days underwent two enemy air raids.
+She returned to Bizerte, on 15 August, and for the next three days endured two enemy air raids.
 During the second raid, Achelous guns assisted in downing two German planes.
 Achelous spent one week in mid-September at Palermo, Sicily.
 She got underway with convoy UGS 19 on 16 October, reached Port Said, Egypt, on 23 October, and transited the Suez Canal on 25 October.
 The repair ship then headed for Massawa, Italian Eritrea, where she arrived on 31 October.
 The next day, she entered a British-owned floating drydock at Massawa.
 The ship left the drydock on 4 November and got underway for India.
 She arrived at Calcutta in early December and spent approximately one month providing services in the China Burma India theater.

 In early 1944, Achelous left India and sailed to the Mediterranean to support operations along the Italian coast.
 She remained at these duties for seven months.
 In July, the landing craft repair ship began preparations for the assault on the southern coast of France.
 In mid-August, she dropped anchor off the French coast and set up a pontoon drydock to service landing craft used in the invasion.
 These duties occupied her through most of 1944.
 Late in the year, the repair ship was reassigned to the Pacific Ocean and began her voyage via the Strait of Gibraltar and the Panama Canal to her new area of operations.
 She transited the Panama Canal on 7 March 1945 and proceeded to Eniwetok, where she arrived on 24 April.
 Achelous then was assigned to support the invasion and occupation of Okinawa, her last combat operation of World War II.
 Following the War, Achelous returned to the west coast.
 She was placed out of commission in reserve in January 1947, and berthed in the Columbia River Group of the Pacific Reserve Fleet.
 Achelous' name was struck from the Naval Vessel Register on 1 June 1973, and the ship was sold on 21 January 1974, to Overseas Shipyard, Ltd. of Hong Kong for scrapping.